 Click the deployment link to log into Databricks.

-- Log into Databricks using the credentials you supplied when you registered.
+Log into Databricks using the credentials you supplied when you registered.
+You’ll see the Databricks Community Edition home page.

 When you sign up for a Databricks platform free trial, you are on the Standard Plan.
 For additional security features, you can add the Operational Security package to the Standard Plan or convert to the Enterprise Plan.
 These options offer the following features: